What is a composite door?

 Top lights or side panels

-Should you have existing top lights or side panels (or alternatively flag windows), these can be replaced in the same finishes as your new door’s frame, with arched top lights and opening windows within side panels possibilities.
+Should you have existing top lights or side panels (or alternatively flag windows), these can be replaced along with the door, matching the new frame in profile and colour.
+Arched top lights and opening windows within side panels are among other options available where sizes permit.

 Glass and backing glass designs

-Perfectly compliment your composite door with one of our double or triple glass designs.
-Double glass can also have what’s known as backing glass, which further adds decoration and even an element of privacy for your home.
+Choose one of our double or triple glass designs to compliment the look of your composite.
+Most double glass designs can also have what’s known as backing glass; this adds an element of decoration or even privacy, as each option provides a different degree of obscurity.
 Top lights and side panels can similarly have backing glass, as well as glass designs such as Box Lead or numerals etched into sandblast.

 Catflaps or pet doors